Intellectual Property Disclaimer: Everything You Need To Know

 - The university contributed “joint work” within the Copyright Act.
 The college can enact joint ownership in this instance if it has provided special services or facilities to the creation of the work than what is typically used in the scope of authorship.
 This arrangement should be in writing before embarking on the agreement.

 If you need help with your intellectual property disclaimer, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.